bevyengine/rfcs/rfcs/45-stageless.md

 Strict ordering is simple and explicit, and will never result in strange logic errors.
 On the other hand, it *will* result in pointless and surprising blocking behavior, possibly leading to unsatisfiable schedules.

-If-needed ordering is the corret stategy in virtually cases: in Bevy, interior mutability at the component or resource level is rare, almost never needed and results in other serious and subtle bugs.
+If-needed ordering is the correct strategy in virtually all cases: in Bevy, interior mutability at the component or resource level is rare, almost never needed and results in other serious and subtle bugs.

 As we move towards specifying system ordering dependencies at scale, it is critical to avoid spuriously breaking users schedules, and silent, pointless performance hits are never good.

 ### Why can't we just use system handling (previously system chaining) for run criteria?